aeteck/academic-kickstart/content/home/about.md

 +++

-# Biography
+## Biography

-I am a curious thinker, self-described conceptual technician, and a recent[^1] graduate from the University of California, Berkeley in mechanical engineering.
-I have worked on numerous projects involving manufacturing, design, graphics, animation, control systems, robotics, and dynamics.
+I am a curious thinker, conceptual technician, and a recent[^1] graduate from the University of California, Berkeley in mechanical engineering.
+I have worked on numerous projects involving manufacturing, design, graphics, control systems, robotics, and dynamics.
 During my free time, I enjoy running, cycling, hiking, and reading.

-As a student, I took part in the [UC Berkeley Human Powered Vehicle Team](https://hpv.berkeley.edu) and the [Human-Assistive Robotic Technologies](https://hart.berkeley.edu) where I applied and enhanced my skills in CAD, machine design, control theory, and manufacturing.
+As a student, I took part in the [UC Berkeley Human Powered Vehicle Team](https://hpv.berkeley.edu) and the [Human-Assistive Robotic Technologies](https://hart.berkeley.edu) laboratory where I applied and enhanced my skills and interests involving: CAD, machine design, manufacturing, control theory, data analysis, and vehicle applications.
+In addition, I have taken extensive coursework in the areas of dynamics and control to further my knowledge in these topics.
+This website is intended to elaborate on my skillset by offering an in depth view of the projects I have worked on.

 {{% staticref "files/adolfo_tec_resume.pdf" "newtab" %}}Resume (PDF){{% /staticref %}}